 UD Competitive Awards: The Department of Art History, the Office of Graduate Studies, and several outside donors and/or agencies offer a number of graduate fellowships, teaching assistantships, research assistantships, and tuition scholarships.
 All of these awards are determined each spring by means of competitive application.
 Applicants for admission to the program must indicate their wish to be considered for financial aid with their application.
 Continuing students in the program must indicate their request for financial aid in the coming year by February 1st.

 All graduate fellowships, teaching assistantships, and research assistantships are accompanied by a grant of the full cost of tuition and include a stipend.
 Tuition scholarships carry no stipend.
-For more information about our financial support policy, click here.
-For more information about the Competitive Awards from the Office of Graduate Studies, click here.
+For more information about our financial support policy, see the Graduate Program's Rules and Regulations.
+You can also find more information about Competitive Awards from the Office of Graduate Studies.

-NEH Challenge Grant / Public Engagement in Material Culture Institute (PEMCI): Summer Research Fellowships for Graduate Students at the University of Delaware.
-A limited number of $4500 ten-week summer fellowships will be awarded to M.A. and Ph.D. students in the arts, humanities, and social sciences pursuing research in material culture studies.
+NEH Challenge Grant / Public Engagement in Material Culture Institute (PEMCI): A limited number of $4500 ten-week summer fellowships will be awarded to M.A. and Ph.D. students in the arts, humanities, and social sciences pursuing research in material culture studies at the University of Delaware.
 The fellowships aim to support material culture research while also promoting public engagement in the interpretation and preservation of our cultural heritage.
-Click here for more information.
+The Center for Material Culture Studies has more information.